jo824/using-kit/using-go/second.md

 ### Interfaces
-Interfaces in Go are one of, if no the best feature of the language Go's interfaces let you use [duck typing](https://en.wikipedia.org/wiki/Duck_typing) like you would in a purely dynamic language like Python but still have the compiler catch obvious mistakes.
+Interfaces in Go are one of, if no the best feature of the language.
+Go's interfaces let you use [duck typing](https://en.wikipedia.org/wiki/Duck_typing) like you would in a purely dynamic language like Python but still have the compiler catch obvious mistakes.
 Go encourages composition over inheritance, using simple, often one-method interfaces to define trivial behaviors that serve as clean, comprehensible boundaries between components.